 Introducing Ethernet boards

 Ethernet combined with certain Home Automation and LED projects can be a worthwhile upgrade over using WiFi.
 WiFi isn’t as always as usable as you’d like.
 Maybe you have a crappy provider router or live in a very WiFi congested area.
-A second reason, with the LED projects is that streaming a large amount of real-time pixel data using E1.31 or Artnet can sometimes overwhelm WiFi, especially if we’re talking multiple boards running at the same time.
-For these situations, where WiFi is not 99.9% reliable, I’m introducing a custom ESP32 variant, building on my recently introduced QuinLED-ESP32 development board and with it’s custom changes, adding Ethernet to it!
+Another possible reason is that you want to run real-time LED shows, streaming a large amount of pixel data using E1.31 or Artnet which can sometimes overwhelm WiFi, especially if we’re talking multiple boards running at the same time.
+For these situations, where WiFi is not 99.9% reliable, I’m introducing a custom Eternet ESP32 variant, built on top of my recently introduced QuinLED-ESP32 development board and adding Ethernet to it!

 These Ethernet version carry all the upgrades that come with the QuinLED-ESP32 board (Like USB-C!).
 Since we make everything in house, we’ll also have a much better hand at quality control then currently possible with buying externally made Mini 32 boards.